basilm4r0/digital-archive/README.md

 ### HTTPS

-Can probably be done by having a local proxy server in front (like `nginx`) and using certbot for https configuration of the proxy server.
+Just needs to

 ### Automatic Thumbnail of PDFs

-Needs to change imagemagick policy so that it process PDFs https://forum.omeka.org/t/thumbnail-image-icon-for-pdfs/6680/9, already done in `imagemagick-policy.xml` in `omeka_docker`.
+Imagemagick policy has to be changed so that it process PDFs https://forum.omeka.org/t/thumbnail-image-icon-for-pdfs/6680/9, already taken care of in `imagemagick-policy.xml` in `omeka_docker`.

-### Omeka Media as a volume directory

-Currently the media files (such as PDFs) directory is not a volume and is probably erased between docker restarts, that needs to be addressed.

 ### Backups